Mikejo5000/vsts-docs-pr/docs/articles/migration-overview.md

 #### Q: Will my account be stuck in Hosted XML forever?

-A: You are using the Hosted XML, because the Inheritance process model does not contain all features yet.
+A: You are using the Hosted XML because the Inheritance process model does not contain all features yet.
 We are planning to allow you to migrate from the Hosted XML into the Inheritance process model later this year.

 #### Q: Will migrating from Hosted XML into Inheritance process model be a manual process?